Logiqx/scw-comp/docs/FAQ.md

 #### How do I get the video / permalink?

+Facebook video:

-- On a computer you just click on the video and it opens via the video link.
+- On a computer you just click on the video and it opens via the "video" link.
 - On an Android phone / tablet you simply click on "..." and use the "copy link" option.
 - On an iPhone / iPad you have to save the post.
 You then have access to "copy link" via the saved post.

+YouTube video:

+- On a computer you just click on the timestamp of your post and it opens via the "permalink".
+- On an Android phone / tablet you simply click on "..." and use the "copy link" option.
+- On an iPhone / iPad, I'm not sure... please let me know if you figure it out!

 #### Why do I need to provide the best and average?